 - Access control systems protect against breaches of privacy, cyberattacks, and data theft.

-- Access control is a valuable security method that can be used to monitor who or what can view or use any given document, asset, or resource.
+- Access control can be used to monitor who or what can view or use any given document, asset, or resource.

 - The biggest goal of an access control system is to provide a level of security that minimizes risk to any business.

-Nira currently works with Google Workplace, with more integrations coming soon.
+Nira currently works with Google Workspace, with more integrations coming soon.